Saigopal-07/Balanced-Tree-Clothing-Company/README.md

 Welcome to the Balanced Tree Clothing Company's SQL case study!
 For this project, I worked with data from Balanced Tree Clothing Company to analyze their sales performance and generate a basic financial report to share with the wider business.
 Each question can be answered using a single query, but as you are writing the SQL to solve each individual problem, keep in mind how you would generate all of these metrics in a single SQL script which the Balanced Tree team can run each month.

                                              Datasets
-There are 4 datasets available for this case study.
-However, to answer the regular questions, we will only utilize 2 main tables.
-The additional 2 tables are used for the bonus challenge question.
+There are 4 datasets available for this case study. balanced_tree.product_details includes all information about the entire range that Balanced Clothing sells in their store.

+balanced_tree.sales contains product level information for all the transactions made for Balanced Tree including quantity, price, a percentage discount, member status, a transaction ID, and also the transaction timestamp.

+These tables are used only for the bonus question where we will use them to recreate the balanced_tree.product_details table.

+Balanced_tree.product_hierarchy

                                              Key Business Questions
 Below are the key business questions and metrics that the Balanced Tree team requires for their monthly reports.
 Each question can be answered using a single query.
 As we write SQL to solve each problem, we'll consider how to generate all these metrics in a single SQL script, which the Balanced Tree team can run each month.